yeti-platform/yeti/.github/ISSUE_TEMPLATE.md

-Before opening an issue, please make do a quick search through the current issues and the mailing list (https://groups.google.com/forum/#!forum/yeti-users) to see if it hasn't been answered already.
+Before opening an issue, please make do a quick search through the current issues.

 ### Description
 [Please provide a description of the issue encountered]